zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 2. **Rotation & Scale Invariance**
 It is normal that the instance in webcam will be rotated or shown in different size.
 Therefore, a feature detector that has rotational variance or scale variance should not be considered.
 3. **Light Condition & Motion Blur**
-Sometimes the situation that the lighting is not ideal will happen or the instance is moving in front of camera.
-These factors should be also considered.
+Sometimes the situation that the lighting is not ideal will happen, no matter for sample image or for webcam usage.
-4. **Distinctiveness**
+4. **Motion Blur**
+A common situation for webcam is that the object will move slowly or fastly sometimes.
+The quality of detection should be considered even the object is moving.
 5. **Robustness**
+For me, a robust solution is that the detecting and matching result is generally good for any kind of image inputs, even under bad situation such as lighting.

 In this project, I choose a hard book cover with rich details and another with much less interest points as objects to test.
 I choose **SIFT**, **SURF**, **ORB**, **AKAZE** and **BRISK** as the feature detectors and carry out the experiments.
 The **Harris Corner Detector**[1] and **Shi-Tomasi Corner Detector**[2] is eliminated because of their scale-variant feature.

-## feature descriptors theory
+## Theoretical study

 ### SIFT(Scale Invariant Feature Transform)

 SIFT[3] is scale-invariant, which is also good at handling illumination change as well.
 It uses DoG as an approximation of LoG to calculate local extrema(potential keypoint) over scale[4].
 SIFT provides distinctiveness, robustness and invariance to common image transformations such as rotation and scale[5].
-It is widely accepted as one of highest quality options currently available, promising distinctiveness and invariance to a variety of common image transformations – however, at the expense of computational cost.[6]
+It is widely accepted as one of highest quality options currently available, promising distinctiveness and invariance to a variety of common image transformations – however, at the expense of computational cost[6].

 ### SURF(Speeded-Up Robust Features)